What Is Passover Or Pesach?

 Matza (unleavened bread) - photo by Edsel Little

 It is one of the three Pilgrimage festivals when the entire population of the kingdom of Judah makes a trip to the temple in Jerusalem.

-In 2020 recreating Passover during the coronavirus pandemic lockdown required Jews around the world taking to Zoom and FaceTime.
+Once again in 2021 as last year recreating Passover during the coronavirus pandemic lockdown will require Jews around the world taking to Zoom and FaceTime.

 According to the Bible the first night of the Passover starts after nightfall and the second night is the anniversary of the Jews exodus from slavery in Egypt more than 3,000 years ago.

-This year the eight day festival of Passover began in the evening of Wednesday 8 April and will end in the evening of Thursday 16 April 2020.
+This year the eight day festival of Passover begins in the evening of Saturday 27 March and will end in the evening of Sunday 4 April 2021.